WentseChen/Verlog_blogpost/index.md

 ### Model & Prompt

 * **Instruct Model:**

-    We start with the Instruct model, Qwen-2.5-3B/7B-Instruct.
-We chose this over the base model because it allows us to leverage [BALROG](https://github.com/balrog-ai/BALROG) for debugging and to use the benchmark's prompts with minimal modifications.
+    We begin with the Instruct variant of Qwen-2.5 (Qwen-2.5-3B/7B-Instruct), rather than the base model, for two key reasons.
+First, it enables seamless integration with [BALROG](https://github.com/balrog-ai/BALROG), a framework designed to evaluate the zero-shot performance of instruct models across a range of benchmarks.
+Second, it allows us to use the benchmark's prompts with minimal modifications

 * **Memory Mechanism:**
     Rather than placing the entire trajectory into the context window, we include only the latest $$n+1$$ turns.
 Each turn, i.e., data = $$(\text{history}_t, s_t,$$ $$\text{think}_t, a_t)$$ , with $$\text{history}_t = \{s_{t-n},$$ $$\text{think}_{t-n}, a_{t-n},$$ $$..., s_{t-1},$$ $$\text{think}_{t-1}, a_{t-1}\}$$, is treated as an individual training data point.
 As a result, each training batch consists of `batch_size` individual turns, not `batch_size` full trajectories.